-Following the guidelines established in the project goals and objectives, the expected benefits of Mill Pond Dam removal and associated site restoration will include restoring the suite of riverine ecosystems processes to its pre-dam condition to the extent possible.
+The benefits of the project include restoring the suite of riverine ecosystems processes to its pre-dam condition to the extent possible.
 These include restoration of downstream transport of coarse sediment and large woody debris, riparian and floodplain environments, and benefits to water quality in the form of reduced summer water temperatures due to reductions in water surface area and increases in water velocity in the area of Mill Pond.